paulohsilvapinto/aws-certify/docs/services/migration/dms.md

 Provides continuous replication via CDC tables (*Change Data Capture*), without affecting the source Database, which remains available.
 Requires an *EC2 instance* for the replication processes.

-Supports homogeneous (from/to the same DB Engine) migrations.
-It also supports heterogeneous (from/to different DB Engines), but it requires an additional tool called *Schema Conversion Tool (SCT)* for translating the schema.
+Supports **homogeneous** (from/to the same DB Engine) migrations.
+It also supports **heterogeneous** (from/to different DB Engines), but it requires an additional tool called ***Schema Conversion Tool (SCT)*** for translating the schema.
 For best practices, the SCT should be installed in the source database.

+An alternative to using *SCT* is using ***Basic Schema Copy**, but in this case secondary indexes, foreign keys or stored procedures will not be migrated.

 It has multi-AZ support, with one primary instance and another standby instance that are kept synchronized synchronously.
 Good for redundancy and minimized latency.